Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Low-Rank Approximation of PMU Matrices

 \subsection{Analyzing the Interpolatory Approximation Error}

 Because $\BYk$ is the optimal rank-$K$ approximation to $\BY$, the interpolatory approximation $\BYst$ cannot be any better:

 The same holds for $\BYs$ and $\BYt$.
-How close is $\BYst$ to the best approximation from PCA/SVD?\ \ For the moment, we assume the $K$ row and column indices in $\CS$ and $\CT$ are given.
+We analyze here the quality of the approximation $\BYst$ relative to the best approximation from PCA/SVD.
+For the moment, we assume the $K$ row and column indices in $\CS$ and $\CT$ are given.
 The error $\|\BY-\BYst\|_2$ depends on how we compute $\BXst$.\ \ One natural choice~\cite{MahD09,Ste99} is